Last Modified: July 20, 2014

 One of the reasons ground plane-less verticals (no radials, perhaps just a pipe or ground rod) do not perform well, is because the current returned to the source is forced to travel though lossy ground.
 A similar situation exists in a mobile installation.
 That is to say, some of the antenna current returning to the source flows through the surface under the vehicle, rather than through the vehicle itself.
 This fact increases ground losses which are already high.

 One of the base-station work-a-rounds, is to elevate the antenna away from the poor conducting ground surface, and use an artificial ground plane; elevated radials in other words.
 However, we don't have that luxury in a mobile installation.
-There is one thing we can do, and that's raise the antenna as high as possible on the vehicle, consistent with local height restrictions (legal, trees, wires, etc.).
+There is one thing we can do, and that's raise the antenna as high as possible on the vehicle (but not atop a long post!), consistent with local height restrictions (legal, trees, wires, etc.).
 Doing so reduces the coupling between the antenna and the surface under the vehicle, which increases the current flow through the body of the vehicle, and reduces the overall ground losses.
 It should be noted that a proper mobile installation will always have more ground loss than a proper base station installation, even using the exact antenna!

 It should also be noted that you can't measure these ground loss directly, although they are represented as part of the input impedance of the antenna in question.
 Therefore, changes in the input impedance cannot be assumed to be a reduction or increase in ground losses, without a thorough understanding of the other parameters involved.
 Field strength measurements will give you a better comparison of the changes, but here too they have to be carried out in a scientific (all factors normalized) manner, or the results will be just as ambiguous as any input impedance measurement.